d-rodger/d-rodger.github.com/source/_posts/2013-01-30-time-for-a-change.markdown

 	<li>Volcano - An Extensible and Parallel Query Evaluation System</li>
 	<li>Sagas</li>
 	<li>Bigtable: A Distributed Storage System for Structured Data</li>
-	<li>Dynamo: AMAzon's Highly Available Key-value Store</li>
+	<li>Dynamo: Amazon's Highly Available Key-value Store</li>
 </ul>

 <p>
-	Many others of course, but this is part of my initial list.
+	There are many others of course, this is just part of my initial list.
 </p>